 Next, as you complete any flea combing stroke, analyze the flea comb to check whether it has fleas or flea dirt on it.
-If you notice any of them, then put the flea comb into the bowl or bucket containing the hot-soapy water – this will drown or kill the fleas and their eggs.
+If you notice any of them, but the flea comb into the bowl or bucket containing the hot-soapy water – this will drown or kill the fleas and their eggs.

-Now that you’ve cleaned your pet, its time to clean the flea combing area.
+Now that you’ve cleaned your pet, it’s time to clean the flea combing area.
 Therefore, you’ll need to dump the soapy water you’d put in the bowl or bucket and which now has fleas, fleas eggs, and flea dirt.

 Next, you’ll need to clean and vacuum the area or room where you were conducting the combing.
-Further, if your house or rooms is flea infested massively, remember to use the best flea bombs.
+Further, if your house or rooms is flea-infested massively, remember to use the best flea bombs.

 When to Use a Flea Comb?

-1. To Find flea dirt: Flea dirt is the bug’s feces and if found on your pet’s fur – that’s a sign that the pet has fleas.
+1. To Find flea dirt: Flea dirt is the bug’s feces, and if found on your pet’s fur – that’s a sign that the pet has fleas.

-2. To Remove adult fleas: Flea combing will stick the adult fleas on the combs finely spaced tines.
+2. To Remove adult fleas: Flea combing will stick the adult fleas on the comb’s finely spaced tines.

 How Often to Flea Comb your pet?

 Well, this depends on where your pet sleeps and how close it gets to you and your family members.
-Therefore, if you tend to have the cat or dog on your couch or bed, then you should flea comb more regularly.
+Therefore, if you tend to have the cat or dog on your couch or bed, you should use flea comb more regularly.

 Any consideration when flea combing your cat?

 Not all flea combs will work for your cat.
 Notably, a good flea comb teeth must be 0.155 mm between each other and have about 10 teeth for every 8 mm.
-A litmus test is to hold up the flea comb to the light – if you see light then the flea comb will not catch the feline fleas.
+A litmus test is to hold up the flea comb to the light – if you see the light, then the flea comb will not catch the feline fleas.